Pino Arlacchi: United Nations activities

 As soon as he was appointed director of UNDCP he started a worldwide campaign against drugs, the so-called "A Drug Free World".

-The key point of such proposal was the elimination of all opium and cocaine plantations by the end of 2008, by means of the development of alternative plantations.
-Such a proposal had been proposed by Arlacchi immediately after his installation at the UN office and it had been unanimously approved by the UN general assembly in June 1998.

-After that time, the production of narcotic decreased, in particular in Afghanistan.
-The new war conducted by the US against the Taliban regime interrupted the program started by Arlacchi some years before.
-After the beginning of the war, the production of opium restarted.
+In 1998, Arlacchi received international attention following the unanimous approval of a new global drug-control strategy at a special session of the United Nations General Assembly.
+In a feature article published by Time, journalist William Dowell characterized Arlacchi as the driving force behind an ambitious plan to eliminate global heroin and cocaine production within a decade, highlighting his work since assuming control of the United Nations International Drug Control Programme.

 A review of the Arlacchi plan has been carried out in March 2009 by the UN Commission on Narcotic Drugs.
-The Political Declaration approved at the end of the review process acknowledged significant progresses and reconfirmed the whole strategy for another 10 years, until 2019.

 The most important result achieved by Arlacchi during his activity at the UN was the promotion of a UN convention against all the forms of organized criminality, that has been held in Palermo in 2000.
 The document of this convention came into effect in 2003.

-Arlacchi's management style at the UN faced significant internal criticism and attracted media attention on multiple occasions due to public expressions of concern about his office's activities.
-Reports highlighted grave concerns regarding the integrity of certain dealings, suggesting that these issues might have occurred with Arlacchi's knowledge of the wrongdoings.

-Azerbaijan election controversy
+During his tenure in Vienna, Arlacchi’s work received international recognition.
+United Nations Secretary-General Kofi Annan publicly praised his contributions in several speeches, and former U.S. President Bill Clinton sent a letter to Annan expressing support for Arlacchi’s leadership.
+Contemporary media coverage also highlighted his role, with The Financial Times reportedly comparing his tenure to that of conductor Herbert von Karajan.
+During this period, anonymous allegations led to an internal investigation, which concluded with Arlacchi’s full exoneration.
+He subsequently completed his mandate without further institutional or disciplinary issues.

+Caviar diplomacy

 As Head of the European Parliament's monitoring team, Pino Arlacchi certified that the elections in Azerbaijan on 9 October 2013 were "free, fair and transparent".
 Observers from the OSCE / ODIHR, led by Italian politician Tana de Zulueta, spoke of restrictions on freedom of speech during elections.

-Varying estimates of the elections led to a scandal.
 On October 11, the representative of the European Union, Catherine Ashton and European Commissioner Stefan Fule, ignored the assessment of the European Parliament, including in its statement the results of the ODIHR.
-The Commission on Foreign Relations of the EU discussed the report of Arlacchi.
-During the discussion, representatives of the "green" condemned the report and said that it discredited the European Parliament.
 It later emerged that a number of EU representatives traveled to Azerbaijan unofficially and on the dime of Azerbaijani organizations, which was regarded by European Voice as "stupidity or corruption", these trips were labeled "electoral tourism".

 Arlacchi dismissed the criticism as uncivilized and fictitious and replied that his assessment of the Azerbaijani presidential elections was not personal but reflected that of sixty-five other parliamentarians belonging to three different delegations (OSCE, EP, Council of Europe), and of over one thousand observers from another 46 delegations present on site and from all over the world.

+Other works

+Arlacchi has served as an adviser to governments and international organizations on security and crime prevention.
+He advised the Government of China on security planning for the 2008 Beijing Olympic Games and worked in Kosovo in 2004, on behalf of the European Union, where he did the project for establishing the Financial Intelligence Center to combat money laundering.